 Exemplary Accreditation Eligibility Requirements

-- The school is known for its commitment to excellence in its assertive pursuit of its Christian mission, organizational stability and viability, high student achievement, service to others, and a vibrant Christ-centered ethos among students, faculty, leadership and
+- The school is known for its commitment to excellence in its assertive pursuit of its Christian mission, organizational stability and viability, high student achievement, service to others, and a vibrant Christ-centered ethos among students, faculty, leadership, and stakeholders.

 - On the form provided with its application, the school provides an initial rating on each of the Critical Factor indicators.
 Any indicator that cannot be met or is below the compliance (3) level should include a brief explanation.